VladTurbureanu/Zeeguu-API/README.md

 A text recommender agent crawls websites of interest to the user and recommend materials to read which are in the zone of proximal development.

-The API is deployed at https://zeeguu.unibe.ch and several applications are using it.
-The API is open and applications interested in contributing or benefiting from the ecosystem and welcome.
+The API is available at https://zeeguu.unibe.ch.